 The first flush must be provided in each outlet of the drain pipe.

 Filters are the components of the rainwater harvesting system used for the treatment of accumulated rainwater.

-Filtration of rainwater is done so as to remove the possible impurities that may be present in the water, remove the pathogens, turbidity in water etc.
+Filtration of rainwater is done so as to remove the possible impurities that may be present in the water, remove pathogens, turbidity in water, etc.

 The water from the first flush is further passed to the filter where purification of the water takes place.

 Various types of filters can be used as per the requirement.
 Some of the commonly used filters are as follows: